Use cases

 • Availability windows, unavailability, and substitution readiness

-• Staffing pressure indicators that highlight where capacity is the bottleneck
+• Staffing pressure indicators where planned hours exceed available capacity

 Contracts and limits